 In the US you can buy tetra packs to store in a freezer and pour into your glass when they’re icy.
 I haven’t tried these yet so can’t comment on taste.
 A fresh pina colada gives the best result but premixed cocktails do a great job.
-Premixes to buy online are available( see further down the page) and, of course, you can buy a ready made bottle of pina colada including alcohol.
+Premixes to buy online are available( see further down the page) and, of course, you can buy a ready-made bottle of pina colada including alcohol.

 What Goes into a Pina Colada Cocktail?

 A pina colada recipe I stick to is 1 1/2 oz light rum, 2 oz cream of coconut, 2 oz of pineapple juice and 1 cup ice.
 Blend and pour into a collins glass or similar.
 Garnish with pineapple leaf and cherry.
 If you want it stronger just make all parts equal.

 Pina Colada Mix and Premix

 Amazon prime is a beautiful thing, order now and your pina colada mix could be with you in hours.
-They’ll even deliver the rum too in parts of the US.
-Of course these pina colada mix drinks can be drunk straight from the bottle if you prefer a non alcoholic virgin pina colada cocktail.
+They’ll even deliver the rum too, in parts of the US.
+Of course. these pina colada mix drinks can be drunk straight from the bottle if you prefer a non-alcoholic virgin pina colada cocktail.

 Made with cream of coconut and pineapple juice, just add your rum and crushed ice and blend for an instant pina colada.
 Have a look at how easily you can make pina coladas at home with this premix and a good blender, ideally.

 Origins of the Pina Colada Cocktail

 Puerto Rico is the recognised home of the pina colada.
 It even has a national pina colada day on July the 10th.
 There is debate about who invented the drink and several people take the credit for inventing it around the 1950’s or 60’s.
 No one will ever know for sure but one thing that brought it main stream was the song ‘Escape’ in 1979, that’s the name of the famous pina colada song.

-Pina Coladas probably pre date the modern invention of the drink.The literal translation of pina colada is strained pineapple.
+Pina Coladas probably pre-date the modern invention of the drink.The literal translation of pina colada is strained pineapple.
 Pirates may have added it to their rum rations and wealthy travelers in the 1920’s wrote about a similar drink

 I’m on a mission to make the pina colada more manly but I’m sure Mrs Chef will keep on teasing me.